m-colombo/ML.cpp/README.md

 - Monk's problem

 ## Portability
-- Easy to use on all run/build enviroment.
-Xcode and Visual studio solution are provided
+- Easy to use on all run/build enviroment

 ## License
 MIT